 YOUTH MINISTRY: HIGH SCHOOL

 This ministry is open to any high school graduate/adult willing to work with teens as a chaperone, discussion leader and role model.
-The high school group meets on the 2nd and 4th Sundays of each month (throughout the school year), from 7 to 8:30 p.m., in the Youth Room and other times as scheduled.
+The high school group meets on the 2nd and 4th Sundays of each month (throughout the school year), from 7 to 8:30 p.m., in the Youth Room.
 Volunteers should have a sense of humor and a good listening ear.
 Volunteers over age 18 need VIRTUS training and a background check.

 YOUTH MINISTRY: MIDDLE SCHOOL

 MINISTRY LEADER: TONYA SEGUIN

 This ministry is open to any adult over 21 willing to work with middle school children as a chaperone and role model.
 The group meets regularly through the school year on the 2nd and 4th Wednesdays of the month.
 The group meets from 6 until 7:30 p.m. in the Youth Room.
 Occasionally, members meet on weekends for service projects or social gatherings.
 Volunteers should have a good listening ear and a sense of humor.
 Volunteers need VIRTUS training.

 MINISTRY LEADER: RITA HELLCAMP

 Zumba!
 Gold is a fun, Latin-inspired dance class that will tone and sculpt the body.
 It raises the heart rate without you even realizing it’s exercise.
 All are welcome to participate and/or watch.
 The class meets Wednesdays from 1 to 1:45 p.m. in the Youth Room; no classes during Holy Week.